 How does Lululemon Athletica's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-In 2023, Lululemon Athletica reported total greenhouse gas emissions of approximately 1,200,000,000 kg CO2e.
-This includes Scope 1 emissions of about 4,232,000 kg CO2e, Scope 2 emissions of approximately 31,128,000 kg CO2e (location-based), and significant Scope 3 emissions of around 1,732,589,000 kg CO2e.
-The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050.
-Lululemon has established near-term targets to reduce absolute Scope 1 and 2 emissions by 60% by 2030, using 2018 as the baseline year.
-Additionally, it aims to reduce Scope 3 emissions from purchased goods and services, as well as upstream transportation and distribution, by 60% per unit of value added within the same timeframe.
-Long-term, Lululemon targets a 90% reduction in absolute emissions across all scopes by 2050.
-These commitments align with industry standards and reflect Lululemon's proactive approach to addressing climate change and reducing its carbon footprint.
+In 2023, Lululemon Athletica reported total greenhouse gas emissions of approximately 1,732,589,000 kg CO2e.
+This includes Scope 1 emissions of about 4,232,000 kg CO2e, Scope 2 emissions of approximately 32,000 kg CO2e (market-based), and significant Scope 3 emissions of around 1,732,589,000 kg CO2e.
+The Scope 3 emissions are primarily driven by purchased goods and services, which account for a substantial portion of their carbon footprint.
+Lululemon has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 60% by 2030, using 2018 as the baseline year.
+Additionally, Lululemon plans to reduce Scope 3 emissions from purchased goods and services and upstream transportation and distribution by 60% per USD of value added within the same timeframe.
+Long-term, Lululemon aims to achieve a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, also from a 2018 baseline.
+These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to addressing climate change and reducing its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents